Everything you need to know about classes, majors, degree programs, off-campus programs, dropping and adding courses, requirements, and rules.

 Claiming and Planning your Academic Career:

 From the very first term, you can be exploring opportunities for summer research, off-campus and international study, internships, independent study and talking about the associated procedures with your advisor.
 These special opportunities require advance planning.
 Take time to explore multiple interests.
-You will declare your major in February of you sophomore year.
-In some science majors and in education, you will need to begin your major course work in the first year in order to complete a degree within four years.
+You will declare your major in your sophomore year.
+In some science majors and in education, you will need to begin your major course work in the first year in order to complete a degree within four years, so planning is important.